 This course offers the opportunity to undertake an interdisciplinary in-depth project focused on a specific and important contemporary challenge facing the world by drawing on excellent research departments, centres and scholars.

-Applications from prospective part time and full time students are invited now, with deadlines in 16th November 2018 and 25th January 2019 for entry in October 2019.
+Applications from prospective part time and full time students are now closed for 2019 admission but will reopen for 2020 entry on 2 September 2019.

 As a DPhil student you will undertake your own original research project under the guidance of your supervisor, with whom you will typically meet two to three times a term.
 The supervisor will help develop and guide your project and, at later stages, provide feedback on chapter drafts.
 However, you will work to a significant extent on your own, and you will need a high level of motivation and self-discipline.

 Academics from COMPAS and the RSC, as well as SAME and ODID can offer supervision in a wide range of subjects, including: linking newly emergent economies in China and India to new flows of people, the multiple dimensions of mass mobility at the heart of Europe’s ‘migration crisis’, or the interface of new urban science and the dynamics of migrant settlement.